Table Of Contents

 Does Diet Coke Cause Belly Fat?

 All in all, Coca-Cola and diet coke are bad for your health, both mental and physical.
-In addition to considerable amounts of sugar and caffeine, the beverage jeopardizes one’s well being with developing an addiction to it.
+In addition to considerable amounts of sugar and caffeine, the beverage jeopardizes one’s well-being by developing an addiction to it.
 However, drinking coke addiction is completely reversible as well as its’ symptoms and consequences, once a person decides to take up healthier habits.

 William is from Canada, he is passionate nutrition & wellness writer.
 William understands that the topic of wellness is still not well understood, so his goal is to enlighten and teach people how to live healthier and happier in their bodies.